 Not so fast.
 Pandora and Songza shut you down before you can even decide on your preferred playlist.

 Your breathing becomes heavier and your heartbeat steadily increases.
 You find the strength to stand up and barely fall to the floor as your knees give out.
 You manage to make it to your co-worker's place across the hall.
 He sees the fear in your eyes and needs no words to understand your worries.
 He sympathetically places a hand on your shoulder and assures you that things will be fine.
 Soon enough, he mentions three letters that will forever change how you know entertainment as an expat living in Korea forever: V-P-N.

-In addition to using a VPN to watch shows and listen to music on both my computer and iPhone, I can also rest easy knowing that my internet connection is secure, which is necessary since I pay my bills and do my banking online.
+In addition to using a VPN to watch shows and listen to music on both my computer and smartphone, I can also rest easy knowing that my internet connection is secure, which is necessary since I pay my bills and do my banking online.
 So safe, in fact, that a slew of some of the biggest companies in the world (Forbes, Yahoo and AT&T to name a few) use PrivateInternetAccess as their go-to VPN.

 And the very best thing about PrivateInternetAccess.com's VPN service?
 The price!!
-To get to access all your favorite movie streaming sites and ensure a secure internet connection only costs $6.95 per month or $39.95 for a year.
+To get to access all your favorite movie streaming sites and ensure a secure internet connection only costs $6.95 per month or $39.95 for an entire year.

 So what are you waiting for?
 Sign up for a VPN today and you'll be thanking me when winter (aka movie-watching season) rolls in.